 Upon the unfortunate circumstance that an active duty military member passes away, the military does have a few other benefits that are separate from this plan.
 One being the $100,000 death gratuity benefit paid to their survivors as soon as possible.
 Additionally, a service member may have death indemnity compensation(DIC) benefits.

 It is not recommended for service members to discontinue this benefit.
 That being said, there a few other private companies that can provide similar life insurance coverage.
-Some of the most common organizations include:
+Some of the most common military friendly organizations include:

+Most military families over look using private life companies for their military life insurance.
 A big misconception is that all private life insurance companies have a war exclusion.
 Although this exclusion was common during the first two world wars, most carriers started dropping them after the Korean & Vietnam War.

 The majority of private life insurance companies along with the above listed organizations will underwrite a service member by their occupation in the military.
 That means they may take their job into account when determining a service members eligibility and premium they will offer.

 Most companies will approve military personnel and some do consider their occupation during their underwriting.
 It is important to ask whether or not a war exclusion is provided.
 A good company will provide accurate information up front.